Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 • Drinking water will be provided.
 It is well water from the site.
 Please plan to bring water bottles and jugs to fill for yourself and your camp as needed.

-• There is a small irrigation wash and pond that is free to play, splash and cool down in.
-For more water there is Boulder creek, deer creek and many lakes on Boulder mountain like Lower Bowns, or Chriss Lake that you can drive or hike to.
+Off site there is Calf Creek, the Escalante River and many lakes on Boulder mountain like Lower Bowns, or Chriss Lake that you can drive to.

 • Boulder, Utah and the Grand Staircase National monument area is an endless playground of adventure, exploring and beauty, with incredible vistas, unique geology and history, hiking trails, fishing, canyoneering, rock art, and more.